Air Commandos drop off U.S. and partner force medical personnel during EW 25.2

-A U.S. Airman assigned to Air Force Special Operations Command conducts pre-flight inspections on a U.S. Air Force C-146 Wolfhound during Emerald Warrior 25.2 in California, July 24, 2025.
-Supported by U.S. Special Operations Command, Emerald Warrior is a joint, combined special operations exercise that prepares U.S. Special Operations Command forces, Conventional Enablers, Partner Forces, and Interagency Elements to respond to various threats across the spectrum of conflict.
-(U.S. Air Force photo by Staff Sgt.
-Emily Farnsworth)
+U.S. Airman assigned to Air Force Special Operations Command conduct a mission on a U.S. Air Force C-146 Wolfhound during Emerald Warrior 25.2 at Marine Corps Air Station, Yuma and California, July 24, 2025.
+Emerald Warrior provides our Air Commandos and Allies and partners with opportunities to train and exercise diverse and complementary capabilities.
+(U.S. Air Force video by Staff Sgt.
+Emily Farnsworth) (Portions of the video were blurred for operational security)

 |Date Taken: